marcusoftnet/marcusoftnet.github.io/_posts/2021-08-26-making-boring-fun---bash-and-code-to-the-rescue.md

   - Javascript
 ---

 I rarely get paid to write code these days... or that is people rarely ask me to write code.
-But since I'm a programmer at heart it is one of the tools in my toolbelt, regardless of what kind of tasks I'm given.
+But since I'm a programmer at heart it is one of the tools in my tool belt, regardless of what kind of tasks I'm given.

 Today I got asked: